indranil/vusa/README.md

 * where are you from
 * secret

+* Or... have a peek in the `main.js` file and check out what VUSA responds to.

 Have a play around while I put a few APIS (weather, news, trending tweets) in.

 More to come...
 I'm just playing around to be honest.
 Fork/contribute/have fun! 😊